alextong1010/LMVF/README.md

 ./slurm_eval.sh (For data parallelism)

+To Run (Train):
+python train.py --config-path configs/train_config.yaml

+To confirm/do:
+1. Change grpo_config max_prompt_length to None
+2. Change grpo_config max_completion_length to max_new_tokens from model_config
+(Done) 3.
+Change grpo_config temperature, top_k, top_p, min_p for each model
+4. Modify grpo_config based on the model configs files (temp, top p, top k, min p)
+5. Check verifier_args and strict_verifier_args, what are they?
+And do any args need to be changed?
+6. Check if models other than qwen2.5 0.5b instruct need to use to_chat_prompt_v3
+7. Debug for slurm, i.e. what is the slurm training script looking like with vllm colocate?
+8. Remove colocate and use servers instead

 Note:
 In general, only instruction-tuned models have a chat template.
 Base models may perform poorly as they are not trained to respond to the chat conversation.